 By Edu Valor / Author - Spanish Chef

-You might think they’re just simple bar snacks, but don’t be fooled!
-Many of them are of fine dining quality.
-Pinchos have a long tradition in northern Spain, particularly in La Rioja, Navarra, Cantabria, Asturias, and the Basque Country.
+Pinchos have a rich tradition in northern Spain, especially in La Rioja, Navarra, Cantabria, Asturias, and the Basque Country.

-Want to try them?
-Go on a Thursday!
-Many bars host pincho pote, a tradition where you can enjoy a drink (usually beer or wine) and a pincho for an affordable price.
+Want to try pintxos?
+In the Basque Country many bars host pincho-pote on Thursdays.
+A tradition where you can enjoy a drink (usually beer or wine) and a pincho for an affordable price.

-Depending on where you are in Spain, pintxos can vary based on the regional ingredients.
-In my opinion, the differences don’t really matter because the variety is immense.
+Depending on where you are in Spain, the snack can vary based on regional ingredients.
+In my opinion, the differences don’t really matter because even the regional variety is immense.

-I’ve had pintxos in San Sebastián with jamón and Manchego cheese—two ingredients not typical of that region but undeniably Spanish.
+I’ve had them in San Sebastián with jamón and Manchego cheese—two ingredients not typical of that region but undeniably Spanish.

 The other type of pinchos are the skewer-style ones—long sticks piercing pieces of meat and/or seafood.
 A variation of these, called pinchitos, is more commonly prepared in Andalusia.